r-duh/Pathopticon/README.md

 ```
 streamlit run Pathopticon_Streamlit.py -- --proj_path=/path/to/Pathopticon_Streamlit_Docker_mount/
 ```
-Again, /path/to/Pathopticon_Streamlit_Docker_mount/ is where the folder you downloaded above is located in your computer.
+Again, /path/to/Pathopticon_Streamlit_Docker_mount/ is where the Pathopticon mount folder that you downloaded is located in your computer.

 - Finally, to see the Streamlit app, go to your browser and enter the address that appears in your terminal (It looks like this: "You can now view your Streamlit app in your browser.
 URL: `http://0.0.0.0:8501` ").
 So, typically `http://0.0.0.0:8501`.
 If you have more than one Streamlit instance running, this can be `http://0.0.0.0:8502`, `http://0.0.0.0:8503`, and so on.